fresheneesz/bip-efficient-bitcoin-vaults/README.md

 * the extra OP_DROPs that are needed,
 * the extra transaction size necessary to spend a transaction that has a non-empty output stack (from OP_PUSHOUTPUTSTACK ), because of the extra values necessary for the spender to add into the scriptSig in order to spend.

-However, if tapscript for some reason doesn't land or has to be changed.
-In such a case OP_NOPx counterparts can be used.
+Since Taproot has locked in, there is little reason to consider doing this using OP_NOPx.
 The soft forks for OP_CHECKSEQUENCEVERIFY and OP_CHECKLOCKTIMEVERIFY (see [BIP-0065](https://github.com/bitcoin/bips/blob/master/bip-0065.mediawiki) and [BIP-0112](https://github.com/bitcoin/bips/blob/master/bip-0112.mediawiki)) have similarly done without introducing compatibility issues.

 ## Open questions